 - Frame your sentences and words and refrain from using words in the questions.

 All the sections carry equal weightage, and you must practice them all with equal effort.
 However, pay more attention to the section you are least familiar with.
-You can read our comprehensive guide to achieve a high score in IELTS to maximize your IELTS score.

 Is there any alternative to IELTS?

 Not long ago, IELTS was the only option for an English language test.
 Now there are alternatives to IELTS.
 And one good alternative to IELTS is CELPIP.

 CELPIP, the Canadian English Language Proficiency Index Program, is a general English language proficiency test like IELTS.
 It assesses your ability to perform well in English in everyday situations, such as communicating with colleagues and supervisors at work, interacting with friends, understanding news broadcasts, and interpreting and responding to written material.

 The CELPIP has become very popular in recent years as an alternative to the IELTS.
 Read our comprehensive guide on CELPIP – an alternative to IELTS to learn more about it.
 After that, you can decide which exams suit you best for your immigration to Canada.